IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-testing.rst

 by another random sequence of actions.
 The second alternative is weighted by ``1/n``, so the third is chosen ``n`` times as often, resulting in an expected length of ``n`` actions.
-The first alternative is guarded by :hsobj:`Plutus.Contract.Test.ContractModel.stopping`, which means it will be chosen *only* if the test case is 'getting too long'; in this case :hsobj:`Plutus.Contract.Test.ContractModel.anyActions` will generate an empty sequence.
+The first alternative is guarded by :hsobj:`Plutus.Contract.Test.ContractModel.Interface.stopping`, which means it will be chosen *only* if the test case is 'getting too long'; in this case :hsobj:`Plutus.Contract.Test.ContractModel.Interface.anyActions` will generate an empty sequence.
 We can exercise fine control over the way test cases are generated, including specifying strategies for bringing a long test case to a close.
 See the documentation for more details.